tterb/PlayMusic/README.md

 #####INSTRUCTIONS:

 ***GPMDP Setup:***
-  This skin requires you have GPMDP installed to function properly.
+  This skin requires you have *GPMDP* installed to function properly.
   If not, you can download it here: [Google Play Desktop Player](http://www.googleplaymusicdesktopplayer.com/)
-  After installation, you must also ensure that Playback API is enabled in the *Desktop Settings*, as shown in the image below.
+  You must also ensure that *Playback API* is enabled in GPMDP's Desktop Settings, shown in the image below.
-  This allows GPMDP to interface with external applications.
+  As this allows GPMDP to interface with external applications.

-***Skin Setup:***
-  *Modification no longer necessary to configure the skin file.*

   ![alt tag](https://github.com/JonSn0w/PlayMusic/blob/master/Preview/SetupImg.png)

 *********************************************************************************************************

 #####CREDITS:
 Thank you to all of the resources which inspired and/or aided the creation of this skin.
-  *Primary resources linked below*:
+  Primary resources linked below:
   * [Google Play Desktop Player](http://www.googleplaymusicdesktopplayer.com/)
   * [TestRainmeterGPMDP](https://github.com/maarten1055/TestRainmeterGPMDP)
   * [Google Play Music Desktop Player UNOFFICIAL](https://github.com/MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-)